CICE-Consortium/Icepack/doc/source/user_guide/ug_implementation.rst

 If ``precalc_forc`` = .true., ``atm/ocn_data_type`` = 'MDF', and
 ``atm/ocn_data_format`` = 'nc', then ``init_forcing`` reads data from
-netCDF files formatted according to the Merged Data File (MDF), conventions which includes timestamp information.
+netCDF files formatted according to the Merged Data File (MDF) conventions, which includes timestamp information.
 During initialization, the forcing data is averaged/interpolated to the Icepack timestep and stored the the ``*_data`` arrays.
 The ``get_forcing`` subroutine then simply queries the ``*_data`` arrays at each timestep.
 MDF forcing data